MicrosoftDocs/data-api-builder-docs/data-api-builder/running-in-azure.md

 ## Use Azure Container Apps

 If you prefer to manage the infrastructure yourself, you can deploy the Data API builder container in Azure.
-Data API builder image is available on the Microsoft Container Registry: https://mcr.microsoft.com/en-us/product/azure-databases/data-api-builder/about
+Data API builder image is available on the [Microsoft Container Registry](https://mcr.microsoft.com/product/azure-databases/data-api-builder/about).

 To run Data API builder in Azure Container Apps, you need to